dmitry-viskov/pylti1.3/README.rst

     tool_conf.set_public_key(iss, public_key, client_id=client_id)

 or create your own implementation.
 The ``pylti1p3.tool_config.ToolConfAbstract`` interface must be fully implemented for this to work.
-Concept of ``one issuer ~ many client-ids`` may be useful for example in case of integration with Canvas (https://canvas.instructure.com) where platform doesn't change ``iss`` for each customer.
+Concept of ``one issuer ~ many client-ids`` is a preferable way to organize configs and may be useful in case of integration with Canvas (https://canvas.instructure.com) or other Cloud LMS-es where platform doesn't change ``iss`` for each customer.

+In case of Django Framework you may use ``DjangoDbToolConf`` (see `Configuration using Django Admin UI`_ section below)

 Example of JSON config: